 - It can hold a maximum of 15 gallons when at capacity.

-This 15-gallon dark blue water tank is the perfect size for when you are in an emergency, or you need to keep your water supply mobile.
+This 15-gallon dark blue water tank is the perfect size for when you are in an emergency or need to keep your water supply mobile.
 The capacity is enough that it will allow you to have enough water to live on for 1-2 weeks, and the weight will not be a problem to shuffle around if necessary.
 When empty, it weighs only 10 pounds, and there is a handle on the top of the water storage container that makes maneuvering it a breeze.

 The plastic is 100% BPA-Free, and the dark blue color is UV-resistant does a great job of blocking light from reaching your water supply.
 There are two different size fittings in the top where you can connect a hose or siphoning pump, and they are both easy to access and manage.
 One thing we noticed about this 15-gallon container is that the plastic is thick.

-I am not worried about the durability, and after rolling it across the grass while it was completely full, I am even more convinced that this thing will last years.
+I am not worried about the durability, and after rolling it across the grass while it was full, I am even more convinced that this thing will last years.

 What We Like: